Aditi-15679/rent-calculator/README.md

-# 🏠 Room Rent Splitter – Python Utility
+ # 🧮 Rent Calculator – Python Utility

-A simple and beginner-friendly Python program to split monthly rent and utilities fairly among roommates living in a shared villa, hostel, or flat.
+A simple and beginner-friendly Python program to calculate and split monthly rent, food, and electricity expenses among roommates living in a shared hostel, villa, or flat.

 ---